rezaloo75/konnect/README.md

   teamName: manage-investment-sandbox
 ```

-## Wrap-up and final config to allow for production deployment
+## Summary of setup so far and final config to allow for production deployment

 Based on the Service Catalogues, Runtime Groups, Teams, and IdP Mappings we have created so far, we can assert that the following statements stand true for the ACME Konnect account: